This post is sponsored by mysalahmat.com

 As we are also teaching kids Arabic step by step, the language feature in my salah mat came in handy.
-It is translated to 7 different languages – English, Malaysian, Urdu, Indonesian, French, Turkish and of course, Arabic!
+My salah mat is translated to 7 different languages – English, Malaysian, Urdu, Indonesian, French, Turkish and of course, Arabic!

-When we got it, the younger two kids (3 year old and an almost 4 year old) stood together for prayer with their hands folded, till the audio player recited surah naas.
-The concentration with which these two stood was amazing (although these two are extremely hyper active 24/7 and can’t stop giggling when they are with each other).
+When often see the younger two kids (3 year old and an almost 4 year old) standing together for prayer with their hands folded, till the audio player recites surah naas.
+The concentration with which these two stand is amazing (although these two are extremely hyper active 24/7 and can’t stop giggling when they are with each other).

 4) Inculcate love of Allah in their hearts: